dsmun-conf/website/committees/ecosoc.md

 Best of Luck.
 See you in Chandbagh!

-Karthik Subbiah,
+Karthik Subbiah
-Chairperson,
+Chairperson
-United Nations Economic and Social Council.
+United Nations Economic and Social Council

 ## Agenda